Dickinson-COMP-491-492/website/docs/assignments/WA01-BlogPostDraft.md

    - There should be one folder for each course (e.g. COMP132, COMP256, etc...)
    - All content should be stored in the folder for the appropriate course.
 2. Create a `COMP491` folder in your Dickinson WiD Repository.
-3. If you used an AI to help with editing and revision of your blog post, you must upload a PDF of the original (pre-AI revision) version to your Dickinson WiD Repository.
-Name this file using a filename that ends with `-preAIHelp.pdf`.
-4. Ensure that your draft blog post does not contain your name.
-This is important for the peer review process in ([WA02](WA02-BlogPostPeerReview.md)).
+3. If your name or other personally identifiable information appear in the document, remove it.
+This is important for the anonymous peer review process in ([WA02](WA02-BlogPostPeerReview.md)).
+   - **A deduction of 0.5 points will be applied to submissions that contains personally identifiable information.**
-5. Create a PDF of your draft blog post with a filename that ends with `-draft.pdf`.
+4. Create a PDF of your draft blog post with the filename `WA01-draft.pdf`.
+   - Ensure that the links in your document appear and work in the PDF.
+     - In Microsoft Word this can be done by using "File" -> "Save as", choosing "PDF" as the "File Format", and selecting "Best for electronic distribution and accessibility".
+     - **A deduction of 0.5 points will be applied to submissions for which the PDFs do not contain clickable links that direct the reader to the source.**
-6. Place the PDF that you created in your new `COMP491` folder.
+5. Place your `WA01-draft.pdf` file in your new `COMP491` folder.

 ## Acknowledgements